A panel consisting of Ed Krasenstein, Brian Krasenstein, Stephen Bonnell (Destiny), Alex Jones,

 But I don't think that defines whether the event was an insurrection.

-When I say insurrection, I I don't mean everybody there was partaking in insurrection.
+When I say insurrection, I don't mean everybody there was partaking in insurrection.

-People who the people who walked into the Capitol and did nothing, I don't think that they were insurrectionists.
+There were people who were peaceful, people who, the people who walked into the Capitol and did nothing, I don't think that they were insurrectionists.

 I think they violated the law, but I don't think they were partaking in insurrection.

-I do think that Proud Boys were partaking in insurrection.
+I do think the Proud Boys were partaking in insurrection.

 I think you could say Donald Trump incited the insurrection.